kairi003/scipy-pilutil/README.md

 # scipy-pilutil
-scipy.misc.pilutil unit for legacy code
+scipy.misc.pilutil module for legacy code.

+This package is a partial copy of [scipy](https://github.com/scipy/scipy) version 1.1.0.